Jellyfish227/CSCI3170_Project/README.md

 ## CSCI3170 @CUHK (Fall 2024) Instructed by [Dr. YU Michael Ruisi]

-### Group Information
+## Disclaimer

+This repository contains academic work and is published for record and reference purposes only.
+Do not copy or reuse the code as it may constitute academic misconduct.
+The code is specific to our course project and should be used solely for learning and understanding the concepts.
+For your own good, please do your project with your own understanding and knowledge.
+I am not responsible for any academic misconduct caused by the code in this repository.

+All project specifications, manuals, and related course materials are the intellectual property of The Chinese University of Hong Kong or Texas Instruments.
+I do not own or claim any copyright over these materials.
+They are provided for reference only.### Group Information
 **Group Number:** 4

+### Project Structure
+#### Documentation
+-[Project Specification][docs/project_spec.pdf]

 #### Group Members
-- **Tam Yiu Hei** - Student ID: 1155223226
+- **Tam Yiu Hei** - Student ID: 1155223226 -Email: 1155223226@link.cuhk.edu.hk
-- **Yu Ching Hei** - Student ID: 1155193237
+- **Yu Ching Hei** - Student ID: 1155193237 -Email: chyu2@cse.cuhk.edu.hk
-- **Leung Chung Wang** - Student ID: 1155194650
+- **Leung Chung Wang** - Student ID: 1155194650 -Email: 1155194650@link.cuhk.edu.hk

-### List of Files
-- `src/com/project/admin.java`: Contains the `Admin` class, responsible for administrative functions and user management.
-- `src/com/project/consoleClient.java`: Implements the console interface for user interaction with the database system.
-- `src/com/project/manager.java`: Defines the `Manager` class, handling managerial tasks and data processing.
-- `src/com/project/salesperson.java`: Contains the `Salesperson` class, which manages sales-related operations.
-- `src/com/project/SQLgenerator.java`: Responsible for generating SQL queries based on user inputs and actions.
-- `src/com/project/User.java`: Defines the `User` class, representing a generic user in the system.
-- `Administrator.java`: Implements the `Administrator` class, extending user functionalities with admin-specific features.
-- `DatabaseConnector.java`: Manages database connections, including opening and closing connections to the database.
-- `Main.java`: The entry point of the application, coordinating the initial setup and launching the application.
-- `Manager.java`: Another implementation of the `Manager` class, potentially for a different aspect of management.
-- `Salesperson.java`: Another implementation of the `Salesperson` class, potentially for a different aspect of sales.

 ### Methods of Compilation and Execution
 **Prerequisites**: Ensure you have the Java Development Kit (JDK) installed on your system.
 You can download it from [oracle.com].